AmpersandTarski/documentation/modeling/relationsand_concepts_md.md

 ## Properties of relations
 In many cases, there can be restrictions on the population of a relation.
 These restrictions can be specified directly after the sign or as a rule.

-Let's assume that we want to express that any person can only live at one city. ie, *Joe Smith lives in New York* and *Joe Smith lives in Denver* cannot both be true (at the same time).

-In relation algebra, we say that the relation is univalent. (every atom in the source concept can only be paired with a single atom in the target concept).
-This is modeled as

-    RELATION lives[Person*City][UNI]
-    MEANING "A person can live in a city."

 The following properties can be specified on any relation `r[A*B]`

 | & | property | semantics |